fuzzymfx/fuzzymfx.github.io/content/current.md

 ##### Current, 2023

+I am looking to upgrade my entire desk setup.
+I realized I am spending more time on my desk writing blogs and coding.
+To that end, I'm looking to invest in a mechanical keyboard, an ergonomic mouse, a comfortable chair, and a new monitor.

+In the past, I had been using an HP-GK320 wired keyboard with Cherry MX Blue switches, which was cheap and provided an okayish experience.
+The Lenovo Legion gaming mouse also served well.
+I've been eyeing a mechanical keyboard, the Ducky One 2 SF for a while, and I'm eager to experience the tactile and audible feedback they provide.
+I am also planning to decide on an ergonomic mouse.
+The Logitech MX Master 3S looks attractive but I haven't settled on anything yet.

+I was using the Acer Ed320QR monitor, which was a 32" curved monitor with a 144Hz refresh rate.
+However, I found the monitor to be lacking in terms of colour accuracy and resolution.
+I have upgraded to the LG Ultragear 32" since it supports WQHD @165Hz, has HDR10, is 99% sRGB accurate and colour calibrated.

+I had gotten a cheap chair from the local market, which was initially comfortable until it broke.
+I tried fixing it, but it is comfortable anymore and is still somewhat faulty.
+I am planning to get a new chair, and I am looking at the Green Soul Zodiac Pro Series chair.

 October began with a bang.
 I had a lot of trips planned out.
 Khusi had just come back from Dubai, and while returning we planned to go on a trip to Dubai together!
 Meanwhile, my childhood friends and I had a week-long trek planned to Kedarnath, UK.
 Four of us, Mukul, Hritik, Hemant, and I were going to meet in Delhi and then head to Haridwar.

+---

+Trips:

 --- **A trek to Kedarnath** ---